moradib/arminfarshbaf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Being energetic and enthusiastic is my main motto in life.
-Life is full of challenges that require two attitudes to overcome them (1) an extensive range of knowledge in various areas, (2) and acquiring a problem solving manner with good communicative relations.
+Life is full of challenges that require multiple attitudes to overcome them (1) an extensive range of knowledge in various areas, (2)  acquiring a problem solving mannerism (3) having excellent communicative relations.
 I believe that I have these abilities in my arsenal and I hope to implement them in all aspects of my life.